Stefafrontani/typescript_notes/README.md

 Order is crucial

 Ideally, object-format is a better representation of a record because we have keys attached to it that let us read and understand what we are working with.
 Not happen with tuples.

+## Interfaces

+Cerate a new type, describing the propperty name and value types of an object.
+Interfaces allow not only reference primitive values inside of interface but also functions and other more complex objects

+Objects created as variables with a type interface must fullfilled the interface contract.
+If the interface has 1 property, ts will only check if the object has that list of 1 property.
+We can add others properties and TS will not complain.